citiususc/Linguakit/README.md

       -sort    'tok' option: tokenization with tokens sorted by frequency

       -tokens  'kwic' option: contexts are tokens
-               This option requires another argument: the keyword to be searched
+               *The kwic option is mandatory and also requires another argument: the keyword to be searched

       -json   'link' option: json output format of entity linking (by default) -xml    'link' option: xml output format of entity linking